Sirupsen/sirupsen.github.io/content/about.md

 to make it as easy as possible for applications built inside Shopify to talk to each other.

-Today, I am thoroughly enjoying leading highly technical teams, straddling a role somewhere between project manager, manager, and engineer.
-While I don't ship much code myself today (it's higher leverage for me to empower others to), I spend time pairing, reviewing, and engaged in deeply technical discussions with the team.
-I take immense pleasure in helping the team succeed and enable everyone on it to grow.
+Today, I am run a lab called New Capabilities booting up highly technical teams, straddling a role somewhere between project manager, manager, and engineer.
+I take immense pleasure in taking projects off the ground, while helping the team succeed and enable everyone on it to grow.
+Putting the team in a place as fast as possible where they no longer need me.

+In 2019 in New Capabilities, I started a team to do a complete [rewrite of the Shopify Storefront][sfr], which serves all merchant store traffic.
+It's archicted based on everything we learned running Shopify at scale.
+It's able to serve read-traffic out of multiple regions, [cache better][sfrcache], and much more performant.

+In 2020, I've worked on patches to MySQL and real-time components for the Admin of Shopify.
+Currently, I'm working on building a search team at Shopify.

-I spend time [reading][reading], [cooking][cooking], weightlifting, working on [personal software projects][airtable], traveling, and walking.
+Outside of work, I spend time [reading][reading], [cooking][cooking], weightlifting, working on [personal software projects][airtable], traveling, and walking.

 If you need to [pronounce my name][name] in English.